bitfocus/companion/documentation/raspberrypi.md

 | ------------------- |
 | <div class="highlight highlight-source-shell"><pre>git clone https://github.com/bitfocus/companion.git<br><span class="pl-c1">cd</span> companion<br>yarn update<br>yarn rpidist</pre></div> |

-This is the point where our instructions will diverge based on whether you intend to run your RPi headless or with a display attached.
+This is the point where our instructions will diverge based on whether you intend to run your Raspberry Pi headless or with a display attached.

 **1.4 RC1 Note:** 1.4 RC1 was inadvertently created with a syntax error in the `tools/build_writefile.sh` file we'll reference below.
 You will need to make a manual correction.<br>
 Open tools/build_writefile.sh in the text editor of your choice.<br>